Microgadus proximus

 Microgadus proximus, also commonly known as Pacific tomcod, is a type of cod fish found in North American coastal waters from the southeastern Bering Sea to central California.
 This species can reach a length of 30.5 cm.

-Their diet of the Pacific tomcod includes anchovies, shrimp, worms, and other small marine invertebrates.
+The diet of the Pacific tomcod includes anchovies, shrimp, worms, and other small marine invertebrates.

 Pacific tomcod are occasionally taken by recreational anglers.
-This is usually incidental to fishing for other species of fish as they are relatively small in size.
+This is usually incidental to fishing for other species of fish, as they are relatively small in size.